Language: EN

 The Number Type in TypeScript

-In TypeScript, the number type is used to represent numbers, both integers and floating-point.
+In TypeScript, the type number is used to represent numbers, both integers and floating-point.

 let integer: number = 42;